- SQL Basics

 WHERE department IS NULL;

-- Retrieves names of employees where the department is NULL.
+- This query retrieves the names of all employees where the department field is currently empty or undefined.

 2. Check for Non-NULL Values